Water Transport Solutions

 Trier_Germany.
 Map

-The 10 German locks along the course of the Moselle, numbered in order of construction
+The 10 German locks along the course of the Moselle, numbered according to the order in which they were built